ripandy/SOAR/Documentation~/docs/features/unity-event-binder.md

 # Unity Event Binder

-The `UnityEventBinder` is a crucial component in SOAR that bridges the gap between `GameEvent`s and Unity's built-in `UnityEvent` system.
-It acts as a listener for `GameEvent` assets and, in response, invokes a `UnityEvent`, allowing game logic and behaviors to be wired up directly in the Unity Inspector without writing any code.
-This is particularly useful for designers and for rapid prototyping.
+The `UnityEventBinder` is a crucial `MonoBehaviour` component that bridges the gap between SOAR's `GameEvent`s and Unity's built-in `UnityEvent` system.

-In the context of Scriptable Object Architecture, this component is often referred to as an "Event Listener."
+Often called an "Event Listener," it listens for a `GameEvent` asset and, in response, invokes a `UnityEvent`, allowing for game logic to be wired up directly in the Inspector without code.

 ## Core Concept